Zen-ith1/Flipper-Tunes/README.md

 Description and Notes ~

-these are a Collection of FAP files for the Flipper Zero Music Player
+these are a Collection of files for the Flipper Zero Music Player

 some files may need converted to FAP files to be able to use